gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 the attribute is specified, it must refer to a sibling `//world/frame` or `//world/model`.

-When a a `//world/frame` is attached to a `//world/model`, it is indirectly attached to the canonical link of the model.
+When a `//world/frame` is attached to a `//world/model`, it is indirectly attached to the canonical link of the model.

 Similar to `//model/frame`, cycles in the `@attached_to` graph are not allowed.